Issa Vegas Puts Curvy Booty On Show In Tight Romper

 “Abdomen please Issa,” requested a hopeful fan.

-Issa also shared another three-part photo set a couple of days ago from a pool.
+Issa also shared another three-part set a couple of days ago from a pool.
 In the first image, she was photographed facing the camera straight-on as she placed her hands on the silver railings of the stairs.
 She rocked a metallic silver bikini with a classic triangle-cut style top and low-waisted bottoms.
 The model accessorized with reflective aviator sunglasses and her apparent bright red lipstick added a flirty pop of color to her ensemble.